Search this site:

 |Longest Run:||1.5 miles|

-The Portillo Chile ski resort is set in a scenic valley of the Andes Mountains overlooking the beautiful lake Laguna Del Inca with a mountain view in all directions.
-There is no ski town or village, just large hotel surrounded by a few ski cabins.
+The Portillo Chile ski resort is set in a scenic valley of the Andes Mountains overlooking the beautiful lake Laguna Del Inca with mountain views in all directions.
+There is no ski town or village, just a large hotel surrounded by a few ski cabins.
 The Hotel Portillo can accommodate your lodging, dining and entertainment needs.
-It is family friendly with movie nights, a large outdoor pool, activities (foosball tournaments, poker tournaments, wine tasting, a fitness center, yoga, etc) and nightlife.
-The hotel packages encourage a week stay and are expensive.
+Portillo is family friendly, with movie nights, a large outdoor pool, activities (foosball tournaments, poker tournaments, wine tasting, a fitness center, yoga, etc) and nightlife.
+The hotel ski vacation packages encourage a week stay and are expensive.
 The surrounding cabins and hostel are cheaper but get booked early.
 One can save money by staying at a hotel in the town of Los Andes but you will be subjected to a long commute and you will be locked out of the evening activities as the road to Portillo is closed from 8 pm to 8 am.
-The beginner and intermediate terrain is found at the lower elevations.
+The beginner and intermediate terrain is found at the lower elevations with more advanced runs higher up the mountain.

 Portillo is an international destination resort and easily accessible by car, bus or helicopter from the Santiago International Airport.